 Reading facial expressions is something comes naturally to most of us.
 But if you learn to observe them more carefully, you’ll take your communication skills to the next level.

 A person’s face is the seal of his identity.
-Our face is what gives us our distinct identity and separates us from the others.
+Our face is what gives us our distinct identity and separates us from others.
 You are you and anyone else because of your distinct facial features.

 If all of us had the same face, there’s no doubt that interpersonal communication among humans would’ve been excruciatingly difficult, if not impossible.

 This is why when communicating with someone we spend most of the time looking at the person’s face.
 This assures the person that we’re addressing them and them only, not anyone else.

 And since we spend so much time looking at someone’s face whilst communicating, the human face evolved a plethora of expressions so that inter-personal communication could become more effective.

 According to a study done by psychologist Paul Ekman, human beings are capable of making more than ten thousand different facial expressions in communication.
 No wonder most non-verbal communication happens via the facial expressions.

 Imagine, if there were no facial expressions, how our day-to-day interactions would be like.
 There would be no way of knowing how a person feels about what’s going on except body gestures and verbal communication.